 With Justin Nelson, Parker Folse, Max Tribble, and others at Susman Godfrey, I represented Rockstar Consortium US LP and Netstar Technologies LLC in their patent infringement suit against Google in the Eastern District of Texas.
 Rockstar and Netstar alleged infringement of several patents related to search-related advertising.
 I handled several phases of the litigation.
 In addition to defending key witnesses, I helped lay the foundation for favorable Markman rulings.
 The case settled before trial.

-With Brooke Taylor and others from Susman Godfrey, I currently represent Intellectual Ventures I, LLC in a patent infringement suit against Symantec Corporation and Trend Micro, Inc. pending in the District of Delaware before the Hon.
+With Brooke Taylor and others from Susman Godfrey, I represented Intellectual Ventures I, LLC in a patent infringement suit against Symantec Corporation and Trend Micro, Inc. pending in the District of Delaware before the Hon.
 Leonard Stark.
-The patents-in-suit involve technology related to email and network security.
+The patents-in-suit involved technology related to email and network security.
 I embraced my role as the technology guru in this matter, pored through thousands of documents, deposed several developers and programmers, and learned the inner workings of defendants’ accused products.
-Armed with this deep understanding, I took several key depositions in the case, including the deposition of Trend Micro’s founder and CEO, Ms. Eva Chen.
+Armed with this deep understanding, I took several key depositions in the case.
 At trial against Symantec, I handled our invalidity case, cross-examining Symantec’s expert and presenting our rebuttal expert.
 The jury maintained the validity of each patent at trial.
-The case is currently on appeal to the Federal Circuit.

 I truly enjoy and excel at high-stakes intellectual property cases, but I have augmented my intellectual property expertise with several non-intellectual property matters.

-With Brian Melton, Jonathan Ross, and Chanler Langham, I represent local healthcare provider Humble Surgical Hospital in a suit against health insurance giant Cigna.
+With Brian Melton, Jonathan Ross, and Chanler Langham, I represented local healthcare provider Humble Surgical Hospital in a suit against health insurance giant Cigna.
 In this ERISA case, Cigna claims that it should not have to pay for over $30 million dollars’ worth of medically necessary procedures provided by Humble to Cigna members, labeling Humble a “fee-forgiver.”
 In January 2016, the Honorable Judge Hoyt of the Southern District of Texas presided over a bench trial.
 In June 2016, Judge Hoyt issued his ruling, finding in our favor on every issue and awarding $11.4 million in damages, $2.3 million in ERISA penalties, and attorneys’ fees.
-Read Judge Hoyt’s opinion here.

 With Kenny Marks, Jonathan Ross, and others at Susman Godfrey, I represented the trustee of the Circuit City Liquidating Trust as an opt-out in an anti-trust class action matter regarding cathode ray tubes.
 We alleged that various manufacturers of cathode ray tubes used in televisions and computer monitors engaged in anti-competitive activity in violation of U.S. Anti-trust laws.
 The case settled before trial.